DevMilk/AutoNLP-CLSF/README.md

 ---
 ## Usage

-1. Drag and drop a dataset
+1. Drag and drop a dataset.
-2. Choose a text classification method
+2. Choose a text classification method.
-3. Train and Create an AI that classifies text using chosen method with parameter selection option
+3. Send parameters and wait for the training to finish.

+After the training is over, user can now:
-4. Evaluate Trained AI Model and see metrics like F1 Score, Accuracy and Confusion Matrix
+-  Evaluate Trained AI Model and see metrics like F1 Score, Accuracy and Confusion Matrix
-5. Make the Trained AI Classify given Input
+-  Make the Trained AI Classify given Input
-6. User can optionally change train-test split of dataset
+-  Optionally change train-test split of dataset

 <br>
 <br>